dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 8. As an important step, add `auth0-variables.js` to the `.gitignore` file so that it's never committed to source control.

 9. Back in the Auth0 Dashboard, click on `Settings` under the client's name and scroll down till you find "Allowed Callback URLs".

-10. Paste your desired callback URL here &mdash; it may be your localhost address where the project is being run locally &mdash; and save the settings.
+10. Paste your desired callback URL here.
+That URL may be your localhost address where the project is being run locally.
+Make sure that you save the settings.

+> Don't forget to add this same URL to the `CALLBACKURL` property of the Auth0 configuration object in step 7.

 Next, we are going to create `auth.js` under `services` to host Auth0's authentication mechanisms: